JuliaGPU/juliagpu.org/post/2023-07-19-oneapi_profiling/index.md

 ```

 We've tweaked this example to make it more suited for profiling: We've enclosed
-the main application in a function for performance improvement, and we've
+the main application in a function so that it gets compiled, and we've increased
-increased the array sizes to make the GPU work harder.
+the array sizes to make the GPU work harder.

 There are several ways to profile this application.
 We'll start by demonstrating
 the command-line interface: